-Silver has a tendency to tarnish, caused by the interaction of air (sulfur-containing gases) with the silver, but why does my silver jewellery not tarnish the same way?
+Silver tends to tarnish, caused by the interaction of air (sulphur-containing gases) with the silver, but why does my silver jewellery not tarnish the same way?
 Most of the jewellery is made of silver with the 925 mark- which is sterling silver.
-It means that it has 92.5% pure silver and 7.5% other metals, mostly copper mixed in.
-This metal oxidizes very fast and it is the number 1 reason for why silver jewellery tarnishes.
-Silver clay or PMC (Precious Metal Clay), has 99.9% pure silver, so it will tarnish- but at a slower rate.
+It means that it has 92.5% pure silver and 7.5% other metals, mainly copper, mixed in.
+This metal oxidizes very fast, and it is the number 1 reason why silver jewellery tarnishes.
+Silver clay, or PMC (Precious Metal Clay), has 99.9% pure silver, so it will tarnish- but at a slower rate.
 The question occurs: why to add copper?
 This metal and other alloys make the silver more durable and longer-lasting.

-I do NOT recommend number 1 and 3 cleaning methods for jewelry that has precious or semi-precious stones.
-Also, be aware that these methods are NOT good for antiqued (oxidized) silver, as cleaning will remove the antiqued finish on the silver along with the tarnish.
+I do NOT recommend number 1 and 3 cleaning methods for jewelry with precious or semi-precious stones.
+Also, be aware that these methods are NOT suitable for antiqued (oxidized) silver, as cleaning will remove the antiqued finish on the silver along with the tarnish.

 2) Polishing cloth.
 Most of the polishing cloths which I saw on the market have a Two-Cloth System for cleaning and polishing.
 Usually the inner cloth removes tarnish, and the external cloth polishes.
 The average time of use is 2 years after they first appear to be dirty.
 I evaluate this method to be a 9/10.

 3) Jewellery Cleaning Solution.
 The new cleaning solutions are non-toxic.
 Soak your silver jewelry in a basket inside the container, wait a few seconds, rinse it under warm water with soap and dry.
 I evaluate this method a 6/10.